b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ```sql
 SELECT MAX(Y.date_of_birth) FROM users AS Y
 ```
-I think you'll agree that this is simplier than the first query.
+I think you'll agree that this is simplier.
-Use one-level queries when you find them simplier to understand.
-There are fewer places for bugs to hide.
+Simplier one-level queries have fewer places for bugs to hide.
+Use them when possible.

 Note: the database will aggregate the result without a `GROUP BY` clause when all the expressions are aggregates like COUNT(), SUM(), MAX(), etc..